khanalankitt/TU-NOTICE-SCRAPER/README.md

 </li>
 <br>
 <li>
-<b>Automated Scheduling:</b> Runs every hour using GitHub Actions to check for new notices.
+<b>Automated Scheduling:</b> Runs every minute using GitHub Actions to check for new notices.
 </li>
 </ul>